Beats announces Studio Buds wireless earphones at around Rs. 11,000 | NewsBytes

 The Beats Studio Buds is equipped with an advanced digital processor that optimizes audio performance for loudness and clarity.
 It also gets a proprietary dual-element diaphragm driver for improved performance.
 The earbuds provide an extended wireless range with Class 1 Bluetooth technology and are compatible with both Android and Apple devices.
 Dual-beam forming microphones are also available that help filter out external noise.

-The Beats Studio Buds feature Active Noise Cancelation (ANC), Transparency listening mode, and provide on-device controls for managing calls as well as music.
-It offers up to 5 hours of battery life with ANC turned on and up to 8 hours of playtime without ANC.
+The Beats Studio Buds features Active Noise Cancellation (ANC), Transparency listening mode, and provides on-device controls for managing calls as well as music.
+It offers up to five hours of battery life with ANC turned on and up to eight hours of playtime without ANC.
 The charging case provides two additional charges and supports fast charging via the built-in Type-C port.

 Beats Studio Buds: Pricing